RedHatInsights/patchman-engine/docs/md/architecture.md

 requests from the `listener` component.
 For each received Kafka message it evaluates system with ID contained in the message.
 As a evaluation result it updates several database tables (`system_advisories`, `system_platform`, `advisory_account_data`).
-Evaluation is scaled on two levels, firstly with multiple replicas (more pods) and secondary with multiple goroutines within single pod (set by `CONSUMER_COUNT` environment variable).
+Evaluation is scaled on two levels, firstly with multiple replicas (more pods) and secondary with multiple goroutines within single pod (governed by number of assigned partitions by kafka).
 See [component environment variables](../../conf/evaluator_upload.env)

 - **evaluator-recalc** - same as the `-upload` instance but receives Kafka messages from `vmaas-sync` component